Video Demonstrations of Medication Administration Techniques –YouTube Video Resources

 - Draw up the medication

 This video explains how to read measurements on the side of syringes to accurately give the correct medication dose.
-The pictures clearly show where the measures should occur and the variety of marking designs used among different syringes.
+The pictures clearly show where the measures should occur and the various marking designs used among different syringes.

 - Before giving an injection, plan to take the medication out of the refrigerator about 30 minutes before giving it if you don’t want the person to feel the needle.